 A Soviet plane flies across the Antarctic, near the South Pole, at night.
 And because this is the Antarctic, by night I mean six months worth of black skies and fierce storms.

-The co-pilot cryptically says to the pilot that he might as well get this over with.
-He goes to the back of the plane, and as dramatically as possible, starts a vicious shoot-out with a bunch of guys, loaded with various guns and weapons, who really seem to be put off by betrayal.
+The copilot cryptically says to the pilot that he might as well get this over with.
+He goes to the back of the plane, and as dramatically as possible, starts a vicious shoot-out with a bunch of guys, loaded with various guns and weapons, who really seem put off by the betrayal.

 The thought in everyone's mind now is, what made these guys so damn stupid?
-Because stupid people generally aren't sent to the middle of the Antarctic (it's a good idea, but we don't do that).
+Because even in the 1950s, stupid people generally weren't sent to the middle of the Antarctic (not saying it's a bad idea, but we don't do that).

 Now in the present we meet Carrie Stetko (Kate Beckinsale: UNDERWORLD [all]), Antarctica's only U.S. Marshall, setting down at a remote substation.
 A party is about to happen there.
 She meets up with her old friend, kindly Doctor John Fury (Tom Skerrit: THE DEVIL'S RAIN, ALIEN).
 She has a kinda sorta flashback or memory of something, and the next thing we know, she is up in a plane with pilot, Delfy (Columbus Short: WAR OF THE WORLDS), and back down again investigating a body in the ice that had been seen from a passing plane.
 Not that there is a lot of air traffic across Antarctica.